Illinois Criminal Law Attorney - Chicago Defense Attorney - DUI, DWI, Drug Cases and More - Chicago, Cook County, IL

 There are many methods that our Chicago criminal defense lawyers use to win weapons violation cases.
 The approach to each weapons violation arrest will depend on the specifics of the case.
 However, here are a few common defenses used for weapons violation cases.

 • A common defense to the charge of Unlawful Use of a Firearm is that the weapon was inaccessible or "broken down," or unloaded and enclosed in a case.
-720 ILCS 5/24-1(a)(4).
-Other requirement, such as no felony convictions and a valid Firearm Owner's Identification Card still apply.
+See 720 ILCS 5/24-1(a)(4) for the specific text in the Illinois Criminal Code that makes this defense strategy possible.
+Other requirements, such as no felony convictions and a valid Firearm Owner's Identification Card still apply.

 • Another possible defense is that a person possessed a firearm on his own land, in his own home, or at his fixed place of business.
-720 ILCS 5/24-1(a)(4).
+The legal basis for this defense is documented in 720 ILCS 5/24-1(a)(4).
 This defense makes it crucial that a person who has a gun seized from a house or building make no statement.
 Police will try to eliminate this defense by asking people if they live in the house or work in the business where the firearm was seized.

 • Other defenses include challenging a search and seizure as illegal, which is discussed in detail in the Drugs section of this website.
 Protect your rights by refusing to consent to a search or answering any questions about firearms.
 Do not believe claims that you will not be arrested.